MatthewStridiron/UDP-Chat-App/README.md

 client is in a group chat room, it should not print any private messages while it is in the room and instead store the messages in the buffered_private_messages structure.
-Once the client leaves the group chat, those messages should be displayed. dereg <client_name> - a book-keeping function to keep track of active clients.
+Once the client leaves the group chat, those messages should be displayed.

+<b> dereg <client_name> </b> - a book-keeping function to keep track of active clients.
 This functionality involves both client and server parts.

 On the server's end:
 When the server receives a de-registration request from a client, it has to change the respective client’s status to offline in the table.
 This offline status prevents other users from private messaging the selected client.
 The server then has to broadcast the updated table to all the active (online) clients, as well as send an ack to the client which requested de-registration.

 On the client’s end:
 You can only deregister yourself, not other users.
 When a client is about to go offline, it has to send a de-registration request to the server to announce that it is going offline.
 The client has to